-Universal Orlando Resort is one of the top holiday destination in the whole world.
+The Ultimate Guide for Universal Orlando Resort.
+Universal is one of the top holiday destinations in the whole world.
 It’s awesome.
 Read on to find out more.

 What comes to mind for many tourists whenever they visit Universal Orlando Resort is movies, from old movies of yesteryears to the blockbusters of today.
-But like every other first-timer who wants to visit Universal Orlando Resort in Florida would ask themselves, “What’s there to see?
-What places can I go in there?
-Any special offers I can get?”
+But like every first-timer who wants to visit Universal Orlando Resort in Florida asks themselves, “What’s there to see?
+What is there to do?
+Are there any special offers I can get?” – So lets get started.

-Universal Orlando Resort, one of the most popular holiday destination in the entire world, has made a reputation for the sheer and growing amount of attractions it introduces to its visitors each year.
-While not as widespread as Disney Orlando, Universal Orlando Resort is still a tourist destination with plenty of history to it.
+Universal Orlando Resort, one of the most popular holiday destination in the entire world, has made a reputation with amazing rides and experiences.
+Whilst not as big as Disney Orlando, Universal Orlando Resort is still a tourist destination with plenty of history to it.
 Many people prefer it to Disney.
-But for people who are not familiar with what this amazing resort has to offer and how it got to this point, let’s first learn about its history in order to better understand the events throughout its lifespan that made Universal Orlando Resort to what it is today.
+But for people who are not familiar with what this amazing resort, let’s first learn about its history in order to better understand the events that have made it what it is today.

 A Brief History